dirkpuge/glossary/misc.md

 ## Monitoring Service

 Monitoring as a service (MaaS) is one of many cloud computing delivery models under anything as a service (XaaS).
 It is a framework that facilitates the deployment of monitoring functionalities for various other services and applications within the cloud.

+## Operations

+Operations is a term that encompasses all the activities involved in the setup, design, **configuration**, **deployment** and maintenance of the infrastructure that supports business services.

 ## Open Source